UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

 Only individuals and families who fall within the stated income range will be eligible to receive benefits.
 Applicants may also be subject to other eligibility requirements.

-If you believe you have Medicaid eligibility, you can begin the process of applying for medical assistance benefits.
+You can begin the process of applying for medical assistance benefits.
 In Massachusetts, individuals and families are free to choose any of the methods to apply.

 The state currently offers a variety of simple Medicaid application methods to potential beneficiaries.
-To learn about, coverage and costs, eligibility, and the available application methods please browse our website and review the comprehensive information we have provided.

-Qualifications for Medicaid in Massachusetts
+What Are the Requirements for Medicaid in Massachusetts

 Medicaid, Medicare and Children Health Insurance Program are examples of functional plans provided to the underserved citizens of Massachusetts.
 Who is eligible for Medicaid, and what are the requirements for Medicaid in Massachusetts?